A Tesla Model S Plaid ‘ridicules’ in a race two of the fastest gasoline cars (VIDEO)

 The test took place on a 400-meter stretch of the Willow Springs circuit in California.

-Motorsports YouTube channel Hagerty put a Tesla Model S Plaid electric car to the test in a straight-line race against two of the fastest gasoline sedans and crossed the finish line first, outscoring its rivals.
+The Hagerty YouTube motorsports channel put a Tesla Model S Plaid electric car to the test in a straight-line race against two of the fastest gasoline sedans and crossed the line first, outscoring its rivals.

 The test took place on a 400-meter stretch of the Willow Springs loop from California (USA), where the Model S Plaid raced against a Cadillac CT5-V Blackwing and a BMW M5 CS.
 The electric car was the fastest of the test, completing the section in 9.3 seconds and reaching a speed of 244 kilometers per hour.